arjunchandra/arjunchandra.github.io/_posts/2018-12-29-talking-drums.md

 ### Redundancy in Language

 Redundancy or wordiness tackles confusion.
 This is true for all modes of communication, be it spoken, be it through drums, be it digital.
-A pilot flying an aircraft with a tail ID `DE-RDS` says `Delta Echo Romeo Delta Sierra`, or else the Ds and Es would sound very similar on the noisy radio channel, even on a cellular phone for that matter.
+A pilot flying an aircraft with a tail ID `DE-RDS` says `Delta Echo Romeo Delta Sierra`, or else the `D`s and `E`s would sound very similar on the noisy radio channel, even on a cellular phone for that matter.
 When we send an SMS saying `cn i hv a rd`, we could be talking either about a book or transport.
 The extra letters in `read` or `ride` provide context to someone who may not be part of the full conversation.
 There are patterns in all languages, beat patterns, grammar, spelling, word frequencies, which help reduce ambiguity in a conveyed message.

 If a message is very redundant, much of it can be guessed.
 There is some certainty about it.
 It is not totally random.
 We can do a little experiment to understand redundancy in language.